Flbk/mva-ts-project/README.md

 # mva-ts-project
-MVA Time Series course mini-project
+MVA Time Series course mini-project.
+The goal of this project was to study KSVD algorithm.